local-first-web/auth/README.md

 const { secretKey } = team.invite('bob')
 ```

-The invitation key is a single-use 16-character string like `aj7x d2jr 9c8f zrbs`.
-To make it easier
+The invitation key is a single-use secret that only Alice and Bob will ever know.
+By default, it is a 16-character string like
-to retype if needed, it is in base-30 format, which omits easily confused characters.
-This is a
+`aj7x d2jr 9c8f zrbs`, and to make it easier to retype if needed, it is in base-30 format, which omits
-secret that only Alice and Bob will ever know.
-It might be typed directly into your application, or
+easily confused characters.
+It might be typed
-appended to a URL that Bob can click to accept:
+directly into your application, or appended to a URL that Bob can click to accept:

 > Alice has invited you to team XYZ.
 To accept, click: http://xyz.org/accept/aj7x+d2jr+9c8f+zrbs